 - Enhancements to provide protection against DoS attacks before a security context is established are to be determined during normative work based on the solution(s) captured in this document.

+NOTE: These solutions describe two distinct approaches, one of them requiring the provisioning of satellite/UE-specific credentials and capable of stopping DoS attacks, and another one that does not require satellite/UE-specific credentials and is capable of slowing down DoS attacks while disproportionally affecting the DoS attacker.

 Editor’s Note: Further conclusions are FFS.